Rambo (2025 film): Reception

-Charishma Tatiparthi of Big TV Live rated the film 2.25/5 and wrote, "An earnest boxing drama with heart, but not enough heat to win the bout."
-Anusha Sundar of OTTplay rated the film 1.5/5 stars and wrote, "It tries to blend kickboxing with drama but ends up tangled in illogical writing and weak storytelling.
+Charishma Tatiparthi of Big TV rated the film 2.25/5 and wrote, "An earnest boxing drama with heart, but not enough heat to win the bout."
+Anusha Sundar of OTTPlay rated the film 1.5/5 stars and wrote, "It tries to blend kickboxing with drama but ends up tangled in illogical writing and weak storytelling.
 Despite flashes of humor, the film fails to land a solid punch emotionally".
-A critic from Vikatan gave the film a negative review, criticizing the story for its lack of novelty and the screenplay for having predictable twists.
+A critic from Cinema Vikatan gave the film a negative review, criticising the story for its lack of novelty and the screenplay for having predictable twists.

 Suhas Sistu of The Hans India wrote, "Marketed as a gritty tale with kickboxing at its core, the film falls flat due to lazy writing, illogical situations, and painfully weak characterisation."
-Johnson of Puthiya Thalaimurai called it bland, criticizing the boxing scenes as forced and included merely to justify the film's title.
+Johnson of Puthiya Thalaimurai called it bland, criticising the boxing scenes as forced and included merely to justify the film's title.